-Prior to using the Mobile SAFELINK Horizontal Lifeline System, a rescue plan must be in place if the user cannot rescue themselves.
+Prior to using the Mobile SafeLink Horizontal Lifeline System, a rescue plan must be in place if the user cannot rescue themselves.

-Users of the Mobile SAFELINK Horizontal Lifeline System must read and understand these User Instructions, as well as the User Instructions for every component and/or subsystem of the personal fall arrest system.
+Users of the Mobile SafeLink Horizontal Lifeline

+System must read and understand these User Instructions, as well as the User Instructions for every component and/or subsystem of the personal fall arrest system.

-The entire Mobile SAFELINK Horizontal Lifeline System and its subsystems must be inspected prior to each use.
+The entire Mobile SafeLink Horizontal Lifeline System and its subsystems must be inspected prior to each use.

-- Check the STOPLINK Brake in the lifeline system to ensure that no more than 6 in (152.4 mm) of cable have been pulled from the unit.
-All snap hooks and carabiners must be able to self-close, lock and meet all ANSI standards. - Check the operation of self-retracting devices (SRD's) by pulling smoothly on the device, then
+- Check the Stoplink Brake in the lifeline system to ensure that no more than 6 in (152.4 mm) of web extends outside the housing.
+All snap hooks and carabiners must be able to self-close, lock and meet all ANSI standards. - Check the operation of Self-Retracting Lifelines (SRLs) by pulling smoothly on the device, then pull sharply on the device to engage the locking mechanism.